 Hazel McCallion was the longest-serving mayor in Mississauga, Ontario (1978 to 2014), known as “Hurricane Hazel” because of her outspoken political style.

 Alexa McDonough is an influential politician from Halifax, Nova Scotia, who spent close to thirty years in provincial and federal politics.
 She was one of the first women to lead a major, recognized political party in Canada.

 Louise McKinney believed that the purpose of a woman’s life was exactly the same as a man’s: to make the best contribution possible to her generation.
 She was the first woman ever elected to a Canadian legislature and, for that matter, in the entire British Empire.
 She was a determined, outspoken member of the Famous Five.

-Henrietta Muir Edwards was an activist, painter, author, and a member of The Famous Five.
+Henrietta Muir Edwards was an activist, painter, author, and a member of the Famous Five.
 She advocated for divorce on equal grounds, mother’s allowances, improved working conditions for women, and prison reform.

-Rachel Notley is Premier of Alberta, leading the first NDP government in Alberta’s history.
+Rachel Notley is the former Premier of Alberta, leading the first NDP government in Alberta’s history.
 She grew up in a passionate political family and was inspired to improve her home province through her work.

-Irene Parlby had a fascinating life as an English aristocrat and a member of The Famous Five.
+Irene Parlby had a fascinating life as an English aristocrat and a member of the Famous Five.
 She was the first Albertan woman and the second woman in Canada to hold a provincial cabinet post.
 She was an important advocate for rural women and children.

 Denise Savoie is an activist and politician from Victoria, British Columbia.
 She was the first female federal MP Victoria ever elected, bringing West Coast values to Ottawa.
 She was particularly passionate about the environment, education, and national child-care.